yanmaani/namecoin.org/index.md

 ## What can Namecoin be used for?

-* Protect free-speech rights online by making the web more resistant to censorship.
+* Protecting free-speech rights online by making the web more resistant to censorship.
-* Attach identity information such as GPG and OTR keys and email, Bitcoin, and Bitmessage addresses to an identity of your choice.
+* Attaching identity information such as GPG and OTR keys and email, Bitcoin, and Bitmessage addresses to an identity of your choice.
 * Human-meaningful Tor .onion domains.
 * Decentralized TLS (HTTPS) certificate validation, backed by blockchain consensus.
-* Access websites using the .bit top-level domain.
+* Accessing websites using the .bit top-level domain.

 </div>